Maeyanie/ItemAlternates/README.md

 # ItemAlternates
-### Skyrim Synergy patcher to semi-automatically create alternate versions of items.
+### Skyrim Synthesis patcher to semi-automatically create alternate versions of items.

 Have a bunch of standalone-replacers of items, and want them to spawn as alternate items, like Book of UUNP?
 ItemAlternates was designed to make doing this at least slightly less tedious.